< BACK

 28 x 28 x 1”

-This work takes on the one of the strongest geometrical structures: the triangle - an important symbol in Filipino Martial Arts that represents underlying philosophical, theoretical and metaphysical principles.
+This work references the one of the strongest geometrical structures: the triangle - an important symbol in Filipino Martial Arts that represents underlying philosophical, theoretical and metaphysical principles.
 Here, it is appropriated to represent the ethos and spirit of the Chrysalis Kali Collective and prioritizes the concept of feminine flow over force.
-The triangle also represents the three components of defense, offense, and bystander, which are also a continuum when one participates in this artform (and in life).
+The triangle also represents three components: defense, offense, and bystander, which are a continuum when one participates in this artform (and in life).

 Exhibition History: The Clemente, Montclair State University Galleries (all 2023); Elizabeth Foundation for the Arts, Recess (all 2022)